yevhenivashchenko/GoSkeleton/ARCHITECTURE.md

 ## Development & Deployment

 -   **Environment:** The use of `godotenv` ensures that developers can manage local settings without committing secrets to version control.
--   **Containerization:** The included `Dockerfile` provides a standardized build environment, ensuring consistency between development and production deployments.
+-   **Containerization:** The included `Dockerfile` provides a standardized build environment, ensuring consistency between development and production deployments..